Even-Odd partition identities of Rogers-Ramanujan type: ACKNOWLEDGMENT

 \section{ACKNOWLEDGMENT}

 I would like to express my special thanks to my Ph.D adviser, Hussein Mourtada, for suggesting me this project, his motivation and supports.
 His continues guidance helped me to write this paper.
-I also would like to thanks Jehanne Dousse, Frederic Jouhet and Bernard Teissier with whom I had the chance to discus about partition identities.
+I also would like to thank Jehanne Dousse, Frederic Jouhet and Bernard Teissier with whom I had the chance to discuss about partition identities.